My 26 Years working for Canada - a personal Review

 Embassy event 2009- Barbara and myself interviewing Georg "Schorsch" Hackl, the most successful luger of all times (a very nice guy, by the way...)

-I must have attended a couple of 100 meetings (still remember the one on the 54th floor of the Shangri-La in Vancouver - a tough session but at least a gorgeous view).
+I must have attended a couple of 100 meetings (I still remember the one on the 54th floor of the Shangri-La in Vancouver - a tough session, but at least a gorgeous view).
 I accepted many prizes on behalf of the CTC/DC and even made a few appearances on TV.
 What did I miss?
-Well, I have never seen a moose in its natural habitat (shame on the moose for not showing up).
+I have never seen a moose in its natural habitat (shame on the moose for not showing up).
 I just had one in the form of a stew on my plate.
 Shortly after that, I became a vegetarian, by the way.
 Blame it on the damn moose!

 Canada Event in Montreal, Quebec